dbgarlisch/CaeUnsDualMesh/README.md

 the results, the exported script can be loaded into Pointwise as database entities using `load-test1.glf`.

-The conversion logic does not properly handle sharp corners (yet).
-This results in a loss of precision.

 ## Building the Plugin
 To build the DualMesh plugin you must integrate this source code into your local PluginSDK installation by following these steps.